DaniTheSillyFem/7Nights/README.md

 # What is NERV?
 NERV is a fork of UN1CA; to make the build system work with One UI 7, we are aiming for an UN1CA-like experience with what we can do.
 All changes have been made under GPLv3, if you see any problems about credits at repo, please kindly report to me at Telegram, XDA or email.

+# What is 7Nights?
+7Nights is a fork of NERV; to make this whole thing compatible with the A04 models (5F/5M).

 # Features
 - Based on the latest Samsung devices firmware: